HOW TO GET RID OF GREASY HAIR

 2. Detox Your Locks

 It may well be tempting to load up on wax, mousse and creams to give lank, oily strands some lift and shape.
-However, too much too often can leave your hair feeling flat and looking greasy.
+However, too much too often can cause your hair to be oily and greasy.
 The solution?
 A hair detox.
 Using a deep cleansing system, like TRESemmé Purify and Replenish Deep Cleansing Shampoo and Conditioner, helps remove build up and residue, restoring your hair's natural vitality.

 3. Choose 'Non-Sticky' Formulas